Skeletonboi/gpt-transformer/README.md

 # gpt-transformer
-Implementation of OpenAI GPT architectures with training code
+Implementation and reproduction of OpenAI GPT-2 architecture with training code.